 - Pasture rotation every season

-- House and free range all poultry separately
+- House and free range poultry species separately

-- Provide ground cayenne pepper daily mixed with feed as a holistic approach
+- Provide high amounts ground cayenne pepper daily mixed with feed as a holistic approach

-- Acidified Copper Sulfate (1/4 teaspoon per gallon of water every few months) has been suggested by Murray McMurray Hatchery as a strong preventative item
+- Acidified Copper Sulfate (1/4 teaspoon per gallon of water every few months) as a strong preventative item

 If your turkey(s) should exhibit any signs of Blackhead disease immediately isolate the infected birds.
 You then have two options:

-- Cull the bird and perform a necropsy looking specifically at the liver and ceca organs
+- Cull the bird and perform a necropsy looking specifically at the liver and ceca organs.
+Burn the carcass to ensure the parasites do not re-enter the soil.

-- Try the holistic approach by providing high amounts of cayenne pepper
+- provide high amounts of cayenne pepper daily to the feed

-- For our homestead we’d provide 2 teaspoons of Colloidal Silver per quart of water daily until symptoms improve
+- provide 2 cups of Colloidal Silver to 2 cups of water daily

 Turkeys are turkeys, either you love them or you don’t, and luckily we’ve had good experiences in raising them.
-Read here to discover the humorous side of raising turkeys.
+Discover the humorous truth about raising turkeys from the perspective of myself and other homesteaders.

-- They can see in color and have great vision
+- they see in color and have great vision

-- Though they don’t have outer external ears they have excellent hearing
+- they do not have outer external ears, however, they do have excellent hearing

-- Only toms gobble, while turkey hens yelp.
+- toms gobble, whereas, turkey hens bark (similar to a seal bark)